leptoon/superdecormod/Super_Decor_Expansion_Pack_API_Documentation.md

 - The base framework (`com.leptoon.supermarketdecomod1`) must be installed for expansion packs to work
 - All expansion pack items are assigned IDs in the range 760000-999999
 - Items must reference a valid base furniture ID to inherit default behaviors
+- **Automatic pricing**: Delivery fees are calculated automatically based on box size.
+Sell price is always 50% of the purchase cost.

 ## Requirements